CodeRo3/100-Days-of-Code/log.md

 **Thoughts:** I'd like to try out my sunscreen idea in this glass website project so I can prepare for the real thing!

 **Link(s) to work:** https://github.com/CodeRo3/Glass-Website-Project

+### Day 17: July 8, 2021 Thursday

+**Today's Progress:** I continued my work on my personal project.
+I added images, links, and text!

+**Thoughts:** Images have been a bit tricky for me, so tomorrow will be sent learning how to resize the images appropriately!

+**Link(s) to work:** https://github.com/CodeRo3/Glass-Website-Project